Econtech/-Econometric-textbook-stata-replication/README.md

 ### Dataset and replication files
-Most of the datasets and some of the replication programs come from MHE Data Archive(http://economics.mit.edu/faculty/angrist/data1/mhe) and Angrist Data Archive(http://economics.mit.edu/faculty/angrist/data1/data).
-I also reference the replication files of vikjam (https://github.com/vikjam/mostly-harmless-replication).
+Most of the datasets and some of the replication programs come from [MHE Data Archive](http://economics.mit.edu/faculty/angrist/data1/mhe) and [Angrist Data Archive](http://economics.mit.edu/faculty/angrist/data1/data).
+I also reference the replication files of [vikjam] (https://github.com/vikjam/mostly-harmless-replication).
 His work is amazing but I still find some mistakes and update them in my replications.

 #### Chapters